Terminal Commands

 The Run Method

 Run(tools) is called when the player executes the command.
-It receives a tools object with helper methods.
+It can be async or synchronous.

 | Method | Description |